 If you’re in Year 12 and planning to apply to university, you will need to familiarise yourself with the VTAC application process, which includes choosing your university preferences.

-VTAC course applications are made online and open from 5 August, with timely applications closing on 30 September.
+Course applications are made online via Victorian Tertiary Admissions Centre (VTAC).
 The VTAC course application allows you to apply for up to eight courses in order of preference.

 Selecting your university course preference list doesn’t have to be a daunting task.
 Here are some useful tips to help you create your perfect preference list and (fingers crossed!) you’ll be accepting an offer in no time.

 For Victorian residents, most undergraduate applications for courses starting in Trimester 1 are submitted online through the Victorian Tertiary Admissions Centre (VTAC), unless stated otherwise in the admission guidelines.
 VTAC applications usually open in August and late applications will continue to be accepted until early December (fee applies).
 Learn more about application closing dates and how to apply for courses through VTAC.

 Note: Non-Victorian residents should refer to their state or territory’s tertiary admissions centre for relevant information regarding how to apply and application closing dates.